PanGalacticTech/project_template/[2]system_specification.md

 > which would provide under and over voltage indication for each voltage bus.
 > Voltage divider would be required for detection of 24v bus.

+#### MCU Selection

+The best options for MCU are either, AtMega328p combined with CH340 for USB comms & programming, ISP header for programming bootloaders, and an WiFi transcever as a periferal device, or an ESP32, with the same USB interface and ISP header, but without the need for an additional WiFi transcever.

+However the selection of the external

 ****************************************************************************************************************************
 ## [2.2] System Specification Description